Sydney-Informatics-Hub/lessonbmc/_episodes/10-BMC_R_Day3_B.md

 ~~~
 {: .output}

+### More than 2 comparisons: ANOVA

+If we want to explore the relationship between a variable and multiple factors, we can use an ANOVA.
+Many experiments you've told us about are amenable to this analysis technique, for example determining levels of which miRNA are distinct in cancer vs normal tissue (miRNA1, miRNA2, miRNA3, miRNA4 as factor 1, and cancer vs normal as factor 2); whether the concentration of a compound is distinct in WT vs mutant cell lines at different ages (age1, age2, age3) etc.

-We can then perform an ANOVA using the `Study` grouping of patients.
+We can perform an ANOVA using the `Study` grouping of patients and the `Group`, i.e. whether they are controls or have a PD diagnosis.
 Here, we are testing the null hypothesis that the mean `TUAG` is the same for all groups.

+We can also code for more complex designs, wehere we expect Height and Weight to not affect the mean TUAG score independently (i.e. code for an interaction term).

 ~~~
-aov_study <- aov(TUAG ~ Study, data = gait)
+aov_study <- aov(TUAG ~ Study + Group, data = gait)
 summary(aov_study)
 ~~~
 {: .language-r}